 How Nurses can build trust with their patients

 1. Listen.
 Be an active and effective listener.

 We know the saying, listening and hearing are not quite the same.
 Don’t fall too deeply into routine, your patients are still people just like you are still a person.

 While most medical professionals feel they are already stretched too thin, patients complain they don’t get enough time with their doctors and nurses.
 In fact, poor communication is the number one complaint to appear in surveys.
 Being a good listener doesn’t demand you sit still while patients recite their life story.
 Rather, taking just a couple extra minutes to hear their complaints will immediately help their trust in you grow.

-Trustworthiness, reliability, professionalism … your patients expect all of this (and more!).
-Don’t you deserve the same high-quality treatment?
+Trustworthiness, reliability, professionalism; you expect it from your team and hospital, your patients expect it of you.
+Keep that momentum strong and carry through the traits you love most with a new addition to your nurse toolkit.
 The Nurse Backpack app is designed to be your best helper.
 Think of it as a mobile personal assistant, ensuring your certifications, licenses and other professional credentials are up to date and always at your fingertips.
 Try it out for yourself to see how it can help transform your career.